alejoalvarez/oop/README.md

 ## Objects and classes
 Exist two main concepts in OOP: Classes and objects.

-**Classes**: <br>
+**Classes**:

 Is a template that allow to create object, containt the definition of attributes and the procedure for the class

+- They are used to represent entities or concepts
+- Each object created from a class is called an instance of the class
+- Has methods (Performs a task)
+- It has attributes, by convention they must be private
+- The name must begin with a capital letter

+**Static class:**
+- No need to create instances to call them
+- Only static methods can be called

 A class is a user defined blueprint or prototype from which objects are created.
 It represents the set of properties or methods that are common to all objects of one type.
 In general, class declarations can include these components, in order:
   - **Modifiers**: A class can be public or has default access (Refer this for details).
   - **Class name**: The name should begin with a initial letter (capitalized by convention).
   - **Superclass(if any)**: The name of the class’s parent (superclass), if any, preceded by the keyword extends.
 A class can only extend (subclass) one parent.